Qolore7/moonshadow/README.md

 For issues that aren't yet [known](HELP.md), you can provide details in the [Moonshadow Github](https://github.com/Qolore7/moonshadow/issues).
 Please provide as much info as you can (screenshots are great).

-Finally, free feel to hop on the Dragonborn Discord support channel to have discussions with our knowledgeable community members.
 Support is offered in the [Viva New Vegas](https://discord.gg/DhX5S27) Discord server.